rapid7/eslint-config-rapid7/README.md

 ## Configs

 - **rapid7**: Base config, lints standard javascript for all environments
+- **rapid7/strict**: Provides additional rules and overrides of certain base rules for a more strict linting of standard javascript for all environments
 - **rapid7/browser**: Lints javascript specific to implementations in a browser environment
   - Includes `rapid7` in rules
 - **rapid7/node**: Lints javascript specific to implementations in a NodeJS environment
   - Includes `rapid7` in rules
 - **rapid7/react**: Lints javascript specific to use with ReactJS
-- **rapid7/strict**: Provides additional rules and overrides of certain base rules for a more strict linting of standard javascript in all environments

 ## Combining configurations